Royal Caribbean’s Spectrum of the Seas is back in Asia!

 - Pack your things and leave your bag outside your door by 10PM.
 Set aside your clothes for the next day and all your valuables and travel documents in your carry-on bag.
 Your room attendant will leave another set of luggage tags on your bed or at the door.
 Don’t forget to attach the tags to your suitcase before leaving it outside.

-- If paying cash, settle your bill if you made any purchases.
+- If paying cash or if your credit card didn’t work, settle your bill if you made any purchases.
 Just approach the GUEST SERVICES desk to do so.
 If using a credit card, the bill with be automatically charged to your card.
 These days, most bookings already cover pre-paid tips/gratuities, so no need to worry about that (but check your booking to be sure).

 How to disembark